-When we were looking for an instructor to teach our new online course on gut health, we wanted not only to find someone knowledgeable on the research and savvy in the kitchen, but we also wanted to work with someone who lived it.
-Enter Seamus Mullen, a top-tier chef with firsthand experience of the damage poor gut health can do, having suffered with a severe case of rheumatoid arthritis.
+When we were looking for an instructor to teach our course on gut health, we wanted not only to find someone knowledgeable on the research and savvy in the kitchen, but we also wanted to work with someone who lived it.
+Enter Seamus Mullen, a top-tier chef with firsthand experience of the damage poor gut health can do, having suffered from a severe case of rheumatoid arthritis.
 Seamus sat down with us to talk about how overhauling his diet and lifestyle turned his health around – and how you can do the same for your health by focusing on your gut.

 CE: What’s the connection between rheumatoid arthritis and gut health?

 SM: More and more, we’re finding that poor gut health is at the heart of many chronic health issues.
-Leaky gut syndrome is often one of the core factors that impacts autoimmune dysfunction, so healing the gut is a sensible and zero-risk first step that often has remarkable results.
+Leaky gut syndrome is often one of the core factors that impact autoimmune dysfunction, so healing the gut is a sensible and zero-risk first step that often has remarkable results.